mourad-hamza/kubernetes-manifests/README.md

-# /!\ This repository is depricated and moved to : https://github.com/nutanix-nwa/karbon
+# /!\ This repository is deprecated and moved to : https://github.com/nutanix-nwa/karbon

 ## Custom kubernetes cheat sheet